A Guide to the Best & Safest Full Face Snorkel Masks

 The innovative design of full face snorkel masks have overcome many of the negatives aspects of snorkeling.
 New brands continue to enter the market, and the prices and quality of each varies.

 We've put together a list that covers the best quality brands, and which mask buy if you need to stick to a budget.
-As well as listing the best masks, we also cover other questions you may have including how these masks work, how to pick the correct size, and whether they are safe for children.

 Click the line item below to find the answer to your most pressing question, or keep scrolling to the whole range of our recommended full face snorkels.